Can I Remove the Doors Between My House and Conservatory?

 - Modern glass technology makes compliance easy – high-performance glazing exceeds minimum requirements

 The benefits of removing conservatory doors include creating seamless open-plan living, increasing natural light throughout your home, improving the sense of space, and potentially adding value to your property.
-With proper planning and professional guidance, the process is straightforward and the results transformative.

 Regional Considerations: Kent, Surrey, Sussex & London